KhayelihleMfeka/Data-Science-Projects/Sales Forecast Prediction Using Python/README.md

-# Project 1
-**Sales Forecast Prediction using Python: Khayelihle Ngcebo Mfeka**
+**Project : Sales Forecast Prediction using Python** **Khayelihle Ngcebo Mfeka**

+# Project Overview

 Sales forecasting is an important aspect of business planning, helping organizations predict future sales and make informed decisions about inventory management, marketing strategies and resource allocation.
-In this article we will explore how to build a sales forecast prediction model using Python.

-Sales forecasting involves estimating current or future sales based on data trends.
+In this project I will explore how to build a sales forecast prediction model using Python.Sales forecasting involves estimating current or future sales based on data trends.

 Below is the step-by-step implementation of the sales prediction model.